 STANDARD 4: Consistent with its mission, the school plans and manages its financial operations in a manner that promotes strong fiscal health and sustainability while supporting its personnel, programs, facilities, and operations.
-Indicators that a school meets Standard 4:

-- 4.1 Evidence of financial stability in the form of an annual financial audit in compliance with GAAP must be prepared by an independent, certified public accountant. - 4.2 The school manages its resources in an effective manner that advances the mission of the school and safeguards its assets for the future.
+- 4.1 Evidence of financial stability in the form of an annual financial audit in compliance with GAAP mustbe prepared by an independent, certified public accountant (CPA). - 4.2 The school manages its resources in an effective manner that advances the mission of the school and safeguards its assets for the future.
 Schools are required to maintain a total asset-to-total liability ratio of 1.5:1 or higher; other metrics of effective management include, but are not limited to, operation at a surplus over two or more consecutive budget years, including the most recent budget year; and current assets in excess of current liabilities. - 4.3 The school has well documented financial and budgeting policies and procedures.
-There is a written annual operating budget that is reviewed and approved by the board or governing body. - 4.4 The school's financial plan provides for the accumulation of funds for unforeseen financial needs and addresses maintenance, repair and replacement of facilities. - 4.5 All funds are under the control of the Head of School or Board.
+There is a written annual operating budget that is reviewed and approvedby the Board or governing body. - 4.4 The school's financial plan provides for the accumulation of funds for unforeseen financial needs and addresses maintenance, repair and replacement of facilities. - 4.5 All funds are under the control of the Head of School or Board.